RSGInc/NetworkWrangler/Local Machine Instructions.md

 7. Install NetworkWrangler.
     `cd NetworkWrangler`
     `pip install -e .`
-8. Open python, import NetworkWrangler, ensure no errors
+8. Open python, import Wrangler, ensure no errors
 9. Get the base network - clone https://github.com/BayAreaMetro/TM1_2015_Base_Network to a local folder (I used C:\Models).
 This probably should not be done inside the network wrangler folder.
 10. Get the projects from Box
     Not-RSG: From https://mtcdrive.box.com/s/unic7tf0sokleacg4fgu0dtu8ixkyfg6